plank/snapshots/README.md

 ### Auto Migration

 The `auto_migrate` option determines whether or not the package will automatically create new tables for all of the versioned content when a new version model is created.
-The default value is `true`.

-If you wish to handle the logic for this yourself, you can set the flag to false and listen to the `Plank\Events\VersionCreated` event which is fired after a new version model is created.
+The package provides the default implementation of `Plank\Snapshots\Listeners\SnapshotDatabase`, but you can provide your own implementation.

 ### Auto Copy

-The `auto_copy` option determines whether or not the package will automatically copy the content of the versioned tables when a new version model is created.
-The default value is `true`.
+The `auto_copy` option determines whether or not the package will automatically copy content to the newly versioned tables when a new version model is created.

-When `true` the default behavior is that the package will copy the content from the previous version of the table into the new version of the table.
-If no previous version is available, the package will copy the content from the original table into the new version of the table.

-If you wish to handle the logic for this yourself, you can set the flag to false and listen to the `Plank\Events\TableCreated` event which is fired after each new table is created for versioned content.
+The package provides the default implementation of `Plank\Snapshots\Listeners\CopyTable`, where the data is copied over at the database level.

+The package also ships with `Plank\Snapshots\Listeners\CopyModels`, where the data is copied over at the model level.
+This is useful if you have custom logic in your models that needs to be run when the data is copied over.

+You can also provide your own implementation by setting it in the configuration file.

 &nbsp;